 Flash flooding can occur at almost any time of the year and even be caused by non-thunderstorm factors such as dam failures and ice jams.
 However, they have a higher risk of developing during the spring and summer time months.
 But why?
 And how can they get to significant and even catastrophic levels?
 Let's take a look at some factors that go into setting up these significant flooding events:

-A key component to getting torrential downpours and high rainfall rates is just how much water is in the air.
-Essentially, think of the atmosphere like a sponge: In high humidity and tropical airmasses, the atmosphere is able to hold much more moisture/water.
-We measure this ability by a variable known as "Precipitable Water"(PW).
-Any PW values over 1.7" are considered quite high, but in more significant flooding events, these can be upwards of 2.0"+.
-You can see an example of high PW below, denoted by the darker purples and pinks.
+A key component in receiving torrential downpours and high rainfall rates is the amount of water the air can hold.
+Essentially, think of the atmosphere like a sponge: In high humid and tropical enviornments, the atmosphere is able to hold much more moisture/water.
+We measure the atmosphere's water holding capabilities by a variable known as "Precipitable Water"(PW).
+Any PW values over 1.7" are considered quite high, but in more significant flooding events, these can be upwards of 2.0" or more.
+You can visualize an example of high PW below, denoted by the darker purples and pinks.

 An Example of High Precipitable Water Values (Measured in inches)

-To get storms/heavy rain, you not only need moisture and instability, but also a mechanism to "force" them to form.
+To get storms and heavy rain, you not only need moisture and instability, but also a mechanism to "force" them to form.
 This can be in the form of surface convergence (where different wind directions near the surface converge over an area), or from an incoming storm system/frontal boundary.
 When these frontal boundaries slow down, they can lead to more widespread and longer lasting rainfall.

-These refer to the way thunderstorms develop and move over a certain area in a flash flooding event.
+We're not talking about your trip the gym with these terms.
+They refer to development of slow moving thunderstorms over a certain area in flash flooding events.
 When winds are weak at the surface, storms tend to slow to a crawl, hence they "train" downpours over the same area.
-Back-building storms are similar, but instead of a storm staying over the same area, they are redeveloping or "building" back into that area, producing multiple rounds of heavy rain/downpours.
-They slight differences between them, but ultimately produce the same kind of flooding.
+Back-building storms are similar, however insetad of the same storm staying over the same area, they weaken and redevelop.
+In a sense they are "building" back into the same area like a firehose, producing multiple rounds of heavy rain and downpours.
+There are only slight differences between them, but ultimately they produce the same kind of flooding effects.

-You can see an example of what back building looks like on radar below.
-This particular event from July 14th, 2025 produced an area of 4-7" in just a few hours and caused numerous flooded roads and water rescues.
+You can see an example of what back building storms and downpours looks like on radar below.
+This particular example comes from a flash flooding event on July 14th, 2025.
+Parts of Central an Northern NJ saw localized 4-7" of rain in just a few hours, leading to significant roadway flooding and numerous water rescues.

-So, we've gone over the intricacies of flash flooding; why it forms and how it forms.
-But what should you be aware of in order to stay ahead and be more proactive when there is a potential for flash flooding?
+So we've gone over the intricacies of flash flooding; why it forms and how it forms.
+But what should you be aware of in order to stay safe and proactive when there is a potential for flash flooding?
 Here are some steps to stay safe:

 - Know your Risk to Flooding: If you are in a highly urbanized area or a low lying spot that is prone to flooding, you should understand the risks that come with flooding and how to protect your livelihood and property.

-- Stay Aware of the Forecast: With so much information out there, it's important to find a source you trust and have a way to get up to date information and the ability to receive warnings when floods become imminent or even significant.
+- Stay Aware of the Forecast: With so much information out there, it's important to find a source you trust.
+Forecasts can change, so make sure you have a way to get up to date information and the ability to receive warnings when floods become imminent or even significant.

-- Adjust your Daytime Plans: It may not be ideal, but depending on the forecast timing of rain, it may be wise to adjust plans and avoid peak flooding.
-When occurring during rush hour, this is highly problematic and lead to numerous water rescues when everyone is driving at the same time.
+- Adjust your Daytime Plans: It may not be ideal, but depending on timing of rain, it may be wise to adjust your outdoor plans and avoid peak flooding.
+When floods occur during rush hour, it becomes highly problematic with stranded cars and water rescues when everyone is driving at the same time.

-- Avoid Flooded Roads during Peak Flooding: "Turn around, and don't drown" when encountering flooded roads.
-If possible, avoid all travel, but If you can't...make sure to find alternate routes around flooded areas It will increase commute time, but it will keep you and your vehicle safe.
+- Avoid Flooded Roads during Peak Flooding: You've heard of the saying "Turn around, and don't drown" when encountering flooded roads.
+It sounds cheesy, but sometimes you don't know how deep that water can be.
+It only takes a foot of flowing water to carry away a small car.
+If possible, avoid all travel.
+If this is impossible, find alternate routes around flooded areas.
+It increases commute time, but it will keep you and your vehicle safe.